aljun-majo/mojoservices-wp/README.md

 # mojoservices-wp

-Video Tutorial demo theme purpose only
+Video Tutorial demo theme purpose only.
-This starter theme from _s
+The starter theme from _s